Automattic/wp-calypso/packages/composite-checkout/README.md

 ### SubmitButtonWrapper

-A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the submit button that's rendered by each [CheckoutStepArea](#CheckoutStepArea) component.
+A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the submit button that's rendered by each [CheckoutFormSubmit](#CheckoutFormSubmit) component.
 You shouldn't need to use this manually.

 ### TransactionStatus